tommcdo/docs.influxdata.com/content/enterprise_influxdb/v1.7/administration/cluster-commands.md

 #### `copy-shard`

-Copies a [shard](/influxdb/v1.7/concepts/glossary/#shard) from a source data node to a destination data node.
+Copies a [shard](/influxdb/v1.7/concepts/glossary/#shard) from a source data node to a destination data node, overwriting the destination shard.

 #### Syntax